 - Simple to customize and works great for meal prep

-Ingredients you need
+Ingredients you need:

-For the healthy pasta salad
+For the healthy pasta salad (two variations):

 - Dried pasta– any gluten-free or grain free pasta brand you like.
 We love these grain-free pastas from Jovial and Cappello’s.
 If you are looking for a chickpea or lentil based pasta, you can use Banza pasta shells that are made with chickpeas.
 For keto, there’s Almond Love or use your favorite low carb pasta you like.

-- Broccoli – roughly chopped
+- Broccoli – roughly chopped.

 - Grapes – cut into halves.